Jarred Kelenic Player Props: Mariners vs. Yankees

 Jarred Kelenic At The Plate

-- Kelenic has 63 hits, which ranks first among Seattle hitters this season, while batting .259 with 30 extra-base hits.
+- Kelenic leads Seattle in total hits (64) this season while batting .260 with 30 extra-base hits.

-- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 84th and he is 43rd in slugging.
+- Among the qualifying batters in MLB action, he ranks 77th in batting average, 84th in on-base percentage, and 43rd in slugging.

-- In 70.1% of his 67 games this season, Kelenic has picked up at least one hit.
-He's also had 13 multi-hit games.
+- Kelenic has reached base via a hit in 48 games this year (of 68 played), and had multiple hits in 13 of those games.

-- Kelenic has driven in a run in 25 games this year (37.3%), including six games with more than one RBI (9.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Kelenic has driven in a run in 26 games this year (38.2%), including six games with more than one RBI (8.8%).
+He has also driven home three or more of his team's runs in two contests.

-- In 23 of 67 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.